Don't let divorce damage your retirement income plans

 The other option is to leave the division for the Family Court to decide.
 The Family Court sets out in detail how super balances can be split.3

-It’s worth noting, though, that even if super monies are transferred from one person’s fund to another, it’s still subject to preservation rules, which means it stays in your super fund account until you retire or met a condition of release.
+It’s worth noting, though, that even if super monies are transferred from one person’s fund to another, it’s still subject to preservation rules, which means it stays in your super fund account until you retire or meet a condition of release.
 However, if the transferor person has met a condition of release for the funds that are being transferred, the recipient person will continue to have the same accessibility as the transferor.

 There’s another way super’s different to most assets, and that’s how it’s treated if you die or become disabled.